Garden State Parkway: 1950s

-In December 1957, D. Louis Tonti, the executive director of the New Jersey Highway Authority, announced plans to construct the missing ramps at exit 154 in Clifton.
-These ramps would connect drivers from US 46 eastbound to the parkway northbound, and from the parkway southbound to US 46 westbound.
-In May 1958, the project bid went to Thomas Nichol Company, Inc. of Farmingdale, and construction began immediately.
-The new ramps opened in December, and the toll booths on the ramps opened the following month.
+By the time the parkway had been extended to the New York State Thruway, the need for a full interchange at the exit 154 was noted.
+Following the recommendation of a survey to do so, D. Louis Tonti, the executive director of the New Jersey Highway Authority, announced plans in December 1957 to construct two new overpasses at exit 154 in Clifton.
+These overpasses would connect drivers from U.S. Route 46 eastbound to the parkway northbound, and from the parkway southbound to U.S. Route 46 westbound.
+In May 1958, a bid of the project went to Thomas Nichol Company, Inc. of Farmingdale, and construction began immediately.
+By August 1958, the piers for the new viaduct from U.S. Route 46 eastbound to the parkway northbound were finishing up.
+In September, the completed piers had roadway construction on top of them.
+The new ramps opened on January 1, and the toll booths on the ramps opened the in February, replacing the toll booths on the grounded ramps, which were later demolished.
 The total cost of the project was $2.25 million, which was half a million higher than the original estimate.
-During 1959, traffic counts noted 1.5 million cars used the new ramps at exit 154.
+Dedication of the overpasses occurred on January 15, 1959, when the Highway Authority and several city officials attended a ceremony and a luncheon.
+During 1959, traffic counts noted 1.5 million cars used the ramps.

+In June 1958, the southbound road between the exit 117 and the Asbury Park Toll Plaza was widened from two lanes to three lanes.
+Additionally, that same summer, the Highway authority began enforcing the speed limit through use of radar.
+On June 19, 1959, the northbound roadway equivalent was widened, completing the project.

+On December 30, 1959, exit 139B was opened.
+The ramp, which served the missing movements both exit 139 and exit 140 lacked, had cost $108,487 in state funds to construct.

+1960s

-On February 1, 1961, the NJHA outlawed motorcycles, scooters, and bicycles from the entire length of the parkway.
-The ban was enacted after a year involving 20 motorcycle accidents and two fatalities.
-Motorcyclists who used the highway faced a fine of $200 or a 30-day jail sentence.
-However, the motorcycle ban was lifted on November 1, 1975, after pressure from entrepreneur Malcolm Forbes and other motorcyclists.
+On February 1, 1961, the state banned motorcycles, scooters, and bicycles from the entire road.
+This ban was approved by the highway department's safety committee and state attorney for the toll-free segments and NJHA's safety committee for the tolled ones.
+This followed a year involving 20 motorcycle accidents that resulted in two fatalities.
+Motorists who were caught using these modes of transportation on the parkway faced either a fine of $200 or 30-day jail sentence.

-In June 1961, the Highway Authority announced plans to construct a new interchange at Red Hill Road in the Holmdel–Middletown area.
-This new interchange would help relieve local congestion with the opening of Bell Labs and more industrial parks in the area.
-As part of the plan, the ramp at exit 116 would be closed to non-emergency automobile traffic, despite disapproval from locals.
-On December 14, the Highway Authority made an appropriation of $50,000 for the engineering work for the new interchange.
-Construction began in July 1962, and it was completed by December.

-On December 23, 1963, the ramps connecting the parkway and I-80 opened to traffic.
-Construction of these ramps cost $4.5 million, and it replaced the preexisting interchange at Midland Avenue.
-Toll booths were constructed on the northbound exit and the southbound entrance to the parkway from I-80.